Get insider access

 1.975%

-The Dell U3223QE has decent black uniformity.
+The black uniformity is decent.
 It displays deeper blacks than most IPS panels thanks to its IPS Black technology, but blacks still look gray, and there's some backlight bleed.
-The local dimming helps improve the contrast with the test pattern, but it also causes more blooming.
-However, all the dimming zones turn on with most real content, so blooming isn't as noticeable.
+Using the local dimming feature helps improve uniformity, but there's more blooming around bright objects.

 9.2